Eyelid Surgery (Blepharoplasty)

 How Noticeable Are the Scars from Eyelid Surgery?

 After healing is complete, the scars from eyelid surgery are usually unnoticeable.
 The skin of the eyelids heals particularly well.
-In most cases, Dr. Richards is able to utilize techniques that place the incisions necessary for this procedure in areas that are quite discreet, such as the natural creases in the skin surrounding the eyes, so that residual scarring can remain virtually undetectable.
+In most cases, Dr. Richards is able to utilize techniques that place the incisions necessary for this procedure in areas that are quite discreet, such as the natural creases in the skin surrounding the eyes, so that any scars can remain virtually undetectable.

 Are There Non-Surgical Alternatives to Eyelid Surgery?